You are here

 Mr. Ma serves as the Artistic Director of the Silk Road Project, an organization he founded to promote the study of cultural, artistic and intellectual traditions along the ancient Silk Road trade routes.
 Since the Project’s inception, more than 60 works have been commissioned specifically for the Silk Road Ensemble, which tours annually.
 Mr. Ma also serves as the Judson and Joyce Green Creative Consultant to the Chicago Symphony Orchestra’s Institute for Learning, Access and Training.
 His work focuses on the transformative power music can have in individuals’ lives, and on increasing the number and variety of opportunities audiences have to experience music in their communities.

 Mr. Ma was born in Paris to Chinese parents who later moved the family to New York.
 He began to study cello at the age of four, attended the Juilliard School and in 1976 graduated from Harvard University.
-He has received numerous awards, among them the 2001 National Medal of Arts, the 2006 Sonning Prize, the 2008 World Economic Forum’s Crystal Award, and the 2010 Presidential Medal of Freedom.
-In 2011 Mr. Ma was recognized as a Kennedy Center Honoree.
+He has received numerous awards, among them the Avery Fisher Prize (1978), the National Medal of Arts (2001), the Sonning Prize (2006), the World Economic Forum’s Crystal Award (2008), the Presidential Medal of Freedom (2010), the Polar Music Prize (2012), and the Vilcek Prize in Contemporary Music (2013).
+In 2011, Mr. Ma was recognized as a Kennedy Center Honoree.
 Mr. Ma serves as a UN Messenger of Peace and as a member of the President’s Committee on the Arts & the Humanities.
 He has performed for eight American presidents, most recently at the invitation of President Obama on the occasion of the 56th Inaugural Ceremony.